 West Bengal has been slipping and sliding down the school education ladder for some time.
-The 2017-18 Performance Grading Index report of all states and Union territories on school education, published by the ministry of human resource development earlier this year, has placed the state in the fifth grade — among seven — on the basis of its scores under the five heads of the PGI.
-Even the first grade, which only Chandigarh, Gujarat and Kerala have achieved, is far below the desired goal of 1,000, since they fall into the slot of 801 to 850 points.
+The 2017-18 Performance Grading Index report of all states and Union territories on school education, published by the ministry of human resource development earlier this year, has placed the state in the fifth grade — among seven — based on its scores under the five heads of the PGI.
+Even the first grade, which only Chandigarh, Gujarat, and Kerala have achieved, is far below the desired goal of 1,000 since they fall into the slot of 801 to 850 points.

 That is a comment on the state of India’s school education as a whole, which was revealed alarmingly by the 2018 Annual Status of Education Report on school education by Pratham.
 In the PGI report, the five heads for assessment are learning outcomes and quality, access, infrastructure and facilities, equity, and governance processes.
 Except for governance processes, in which West Bengal scores a middling 18 — partly, it seems, because of its comparative efficiency in online hiring and transferring teachers — it sticks to the thirties, scoring 35 among 36 assessed units in learning outcomes and quality as well as in infrastructure.

 These results are harrowing in the context of an education scene that is frighteningly dark.
 Bengal still prides itself on its learning and ‘culture’; clearly, this is a foolish fantasy.
 The standard of spelling in common words on posters, walls and banners, film and serial credits, and other public texts is a simple indicator of the tragic level of learning in the mother tongue.
 Despite high enrolment and lower drop-out rates, the fact that the state is 35th in a country in which, according to the Pratham report, 25 percent of Class VIII students cannot read a Class II text, and 56 percent of them cannot do simple division, should cause the state school education department serious worry.